TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 ### Events
 A utility module providing an event emitter.

+### Events for Actions
+A utility module that generates events in response to changes to `history` entries that occur outside the script's influence.

+Events:
+* `events-for-actions.added` - Emitted when an entry is added to the `history` array.
+  Callback arguments:
+  * `data: AIDData` - The AID-Bundler data object.
+  * `addedArgs: Object` - An object describing the event; properties are below.
+  * `addedArgs.turn: number` - The absolute turn number of the action.
+  * `addedArgs.index: number` - The index of the entry in the `history` array.
+  * `addedArgs.entry: HistoryEntry` - The entry from `history`.
+  * `addedArgs.currentHash: string` - The calculated hash for the entry's current state.
+* `events-for-actions.updated` - Emitted when an entry currently in the `history` array has changed.
+  Callback arguments:
+  * `data: AIDData` - The AID-Bundler data object.
+  * `updatedArgs: Object` - An object describing the event; properties are below.
+  * `updatedArgs.turn: number` - The absolute turn number of the action.
+  * `updatedArgs.index: number` - The index of the entry in the `history` array.
+  * `updatedArgs.entry: HistoryEntry` - The entry from `history`.
+  * `updatedArgs.currentHash: string` - The calculated hash for the entry's current state.
+  * `updatedArgs.previousHash: string` - The cached hash of the entry from a previous run.
+* `events-for-actions.removed` - Emitted when an entry previously in the `history` array was removed.
+  Callback arguments:
+  * `data: AIDData` - The AID-Bundler data object.
+  * `removedArgs: Object` - An object describing the event; properties are below.
+  * `removedArgs.turn: number` - The absolute turn number of the action.
+  * `removedArgs.previousHash: string` - The cached hash of the entry from a previous run.
+Configuration Options:
+* `events-for-actions.maximumLookBack` as `integer` default `30` - How many entries of `history` should be checked for changes.
+Since hashing objects takes some serious time, the number of actions checked each turn is limited by this value.
+Only these latest actions will be checked, which are generally the only entries that will be edited by a player.
+Changes to entries before the look-back region can still be detected if the story is rewound far enough to bring them into the region.

 ### Action-Ident
 A utility module for converting entries in the `history` array to and from their absolute turn number.